Daily Yomiuri

 Alternatively, one can order one of the sets organized around the various

 national cuisines of the region.
-Priced at an average of 4,000 yen, they include
+Priced at an average of 4,000 yen, they

 dishes such as unleaven bread sprinkled with pomegranate seeds, a grain sa-